unibz-core/Scior-Dataset/README.md

 - is\_root OR is\_leaf OR is\_intermediate != True, or if
 - is\_root AND is\_leaf AND is\_intermediate != False

+Hashes Register File (hash_sha256_register.csv)

+For traceability, the OntCatOWL-Tester provides a function for generating a SHA256 hash of its generated files and of the files that originated them (for more information, click here–link to be created).
+The whole dataset contains a single csv register file named `hash_sha256_register.csv`, containing four columns of data that are incremented every time the Tester creates new files.
+The columns are:

+- `file_name`: complete path of the file being hashed
+- `file_hash`: SHA256 hash of the file
+- `source_file_name`: file used as a source for the generation of the file being hashed
+- `source_file_hash`: SHA256 hash of the source file

+We could cite as an example of use of this file the case where a user would like to know if he is using the same source data for generating his results, so he can get the SHA256 hash of the files she/he is using check if it exists in the hashes register file.

 # Tests - Generated Files, Descriptions and Results